Skull Augmentation & Reduction

 Small Head & Large Skull Augmentations

 The key question in any large skull augmentation method, regardless of the implant material used, is whether there is enough scalp tissue to close over it.
 While the scalp will stretch when elevated from the bone, there are limits to its elasticity.
 One never wants to ‘discover’ during surgery after the skull implant is placed that the scalp cannot be brought together over it or the incisional closure is extremely tight.
 While there is no absolute implant thickness number that can be used to make that determination before surgery, my experience is that no more than 15mms of thickness over the most projecting portion of the implant should be attempted.
-This thickness number may be slightly less or more in some patients based on the overall surface area coverage of the implant and the natural tightness/looseness of one’s scalp.
+This thickness number may be slightly less or more in some patients based on the overall surface area coverage of the implant and the natural tightness/looseness of the scalp.

-Large Head Skull Reductions
+Large Skull Reductions